 Waiver functions are performed by thirteen (13) SCDHHS offices throughout the state.
 Each office has state employees (Area Administrators, Lead team case managers and Lead team nurse consultants and other nurse consultants).
-Initial assessments and level of care determinations are performed by state nurse consultants.
+Initial assessments and level of care determinations are performed by state nurse consultants and social workers licensed by the state of South Carolina.
 On-going case management services are performed by contracted case managers and a limited number of state case managers.
 Services provided by contracted case managers are monitored by SCDHHS office state staff throughout the state.
 Services provided by state employees are monitored by Area Administrators, Lead team staff, and central office staff.